caltechads/wagtail-jetstream/README.md

 **NOTE**: Some classes require custom javascript, so it is important to include `<script defer src="{% static 'jetstream/js/layouts.js' %}"></script>` somewhere on your page template.

 Several image-related blocks, e.g. HeroImageCarouselBlock, use Bootstrap.js to implement their slideshow functionality.
-You'll need to install and load Bootstrap 3.x for that those to function.
+You'll need to install and load Bootstrap 4.1+ for that those to function.

+We also assume that you are using jQuery 3.x and Moderizr.

 **TODO**